-Fluorinated polymers like PTFE (polytetrafluorethen), PFA (perfluoroalkoxy) and FEP (fluorinated ethylene propylene) are inert to almost all common acids, bases and solvents.
-There are no documented incompatibilities for HPLC applications.
+Fluorinated polymers like PTFE (polytetrafluorethylene), PFA (perfluoroalkoxy) and FEP (fluorinated ethylene propylene) are inert to almost all common acids, bases, and solvents.
 FFKM is perfluorinated rubber, which is also resistant to most chemicals.
 As an elastomer, it may swell in some organic solvents like halogenated hydrocarbons.